 When a spouse, relative or close family friend passes away, many people find that they are overwhelmed.
 Therefore, in this article we have set out the key issues that you need to deal with when dealing with a bereavement and also point you in the direction of people that can help you.

 We hope that you find this helpful at what is undoubtedly a difficult time.

 To assist you we have produced both an infographic that sets out the 21 steps you need to take once someone passes away.
 We have also written out in detail the steps you need to take beneath the graphic.21 steps to take when someone passes away – The details

 We have set out below, in more detail, what the 21 steps involve.

-Broadly the 5 areas that you need to deal with are:
+Broadly the 5 areas that you need to attend to are:

-Before you do read about the important things you may find it useful to watch this short video which talks you through the grief process and provides some helpful advice about dealing with it.
+Before you read about the necessary steps to take you may find it useful to watch this short video which talks you through the grief process and provides some helpful advice about dealing with it.